-us.
+No one can have a drive to be penetrated by a penis or any other object.
+Neither can we have a biological drive for someone else to do something to us.
+A heterosexual man has a drive to ejaculate into a woman’s vagina.
+But a woman cannot have a biological drive for a man to ejaculate into her vagina.
 If women had a drive to be penetrated by an erect penis, we would see them running around eager to impale themselves on the first erect penis they saw.
 Women don’t do this.
 Instead, they are inclined to run in the opposite direction if they see an erect penis.
-Intercourse with an unknown lover involves the risk of pregnancy and a lack of emotional pleasure.
+Intercourse with an unknown lover not only involves a risk of pregnancy but also brings no emotional rewards.

 When I hear sexperts on TV give advice about how to help women with their “dysfunctional sex drives” I get suspicious that we’re all feeding into the convenient male fantasy of the sexually voracious woman.
 (Joan Sewell 2010)